Lochy2000/save-the-bird/README.md

     -   That after number of guesses run out, the final stage of the cat_bird animation was displayed and that the game ended.
     -    That after the word was correctly guessed, the word_art for winning the game was displayed and geme ended.
     -   That efter game ended, the function restart_game was run and the question to play again appeared.
+    -   That all errors were handled and clear to the user.

+-   This is the testing sheet that I used:

 ![Picture of testing sheet](/documentation/testing_doc.png)

 ### Validator Testing
-I used the [CI Python Linter](https://pep8ci.herokuapp.com/) to test the code.
+-   I used the [CI Python Linter](https://pep8ci.herokuapp.com/) to test the code.
 I ran all .py files through it.
-Both run.py and words.py had no errors or warnings.
+-   Both run.py and words.py had no errors or warnings.

 ![Picture of pep8 test on run.py](/documentation/pep8_run_file.png)
 ![Picture of pep8 test on words.py](/documentation/pep8_words.png)

-cat_bird.py and word_art.py have warnings diplayed that I cannot do anything about.
+-   cat_bird.py and word_art.py have warnings diplayed that I cannot do anything about.
 It is due to the special characters used to create the animations and word art.

 ![Picture of pep8 test on word_art.py](/documentation/pep8_word_art.png)
 ![Picture of pep8 test on cat_bird.py](/documentation/pep8_cat_bird.png)

 ## Bugs

--   In the mock terminal there was an empty line in the cat_bird animations that I didn't see in the code or in the Gitpod terminal.
+-   In the mock terminal there was an empty line in the cat_bird animations that I didn't see in the code nor in the Gitpod terminal.

     ![Picture of blank line in animation](/documentation/animation_bug.png)